 About Turkey

-In the following section, you’ll find out everything you need to know about visas and residence permits if you wish to retire in Turkey.
+In the following section, you’ll find out everything you need to know about retirement visas and residence permits for Turkey.

 Turkey does not offer a visa specifically for the retirement of foreign citizens, so the alternative is to apply for a residence permit, obligatory for stays exceeding three months.

-A short-term Turkish residence permit is valid for two years.
-Upon eight uninterrupted years of residing in Turkey under a short-term residence permit, expats are eligible to apply for a long-term residence permit, which has indefinite validity, meaning you’ll never have to renew the long-term residence permit.
+Upon eight uninterrupted years of residing in Turkey under a residence permit, expats are eligible to apply for Turkish citizenship by naturalization.

-Irrespective of the type of residence permit you’re after, proving you’ve got adequate financial means is necessary.
+Irrespective of the type of Turkish visa or residence you’re after, proving you’ve got adequate financial means is necessary.
 The exact amount depends on factors such as dependents, with a single individual generally needing at least the equivalent of a month’s Turkish minimum wage.
 As of June 2023, the Turkish government increased the Turkish minimum wage to around $495 per month.

-The Mediterranean lifestyle is addictive, combined with the charm of the Turkish people and Turkish culture, so it’s not surprising that many expats apply for Turkish citizenship instead of opting for Turkish residency only.
+The Mediterranean lifestyle is addictive, combined with the charm of the Turkish people and Turkish culture, so it’s not surprising that many expats seek to learn how to get Turkish citizenship instead of opting for Turkish residency only.

 Selecting a retirement destination in Turkey depends on lifestyle choices and, primarily, financial considerations for expats.
 Each of the following places boasts distinct attractions while living expenses differ considerably from the pricey Istanbul to budget-friendly Aegean resorts.